Optimization problems in graphs with locational uncertainty: Computational experiments

 \subsubsection{Results}

-Figures~\ref{fig:STP:times:small} and~\ref{fig:STP:times:large} report the average solution times for the small and large instances, respectively, illustrating the impact of each parameter.
-More specifically, Figure~\ref{fig:STP:times:small} highlights the rapidly increasing solution times of \heuradr{} along with the values of $\NU$ and $\kappa$.
-The three other approaches, including \exact{}, can solve all these instances within a fraction of second.
-Figure~\ref{fig:STP:times:large} further depicts how \exact{} is sensitive to $\diaminst$ for the larger instances, while \heurdet{} and \heurdmax{} seem less affected by the value of that parameter.
+Figure~\ref{fig:STP:times:P6E} reports the average solution times, illustrating the impact of the dimension of the diameters of the uncertainty sets, represented by $\Delta$, and the number of elements in each set, given by $\NU$.
+The figure illustrates that, unsurprisingly, the three deterministic counterparts are solved much faster than \cons{} and \exact{}.
+More interesting is the fact that \exact{} is faster than the heuristic algorithm \cons{} when $\Delta$ is small.
+However, the difficulty of solving \exact{} grows rapidly with the value of $\Delta$.
+Notice also that three instances based on p621, corresponding to $\Delta=0.6$, could not be solved to exact optimality within two hours, ending with optimality gaps of 1\%, 5\%, and 7\%, respectively.
+Hence, the value reported on Figure~\ref{fig:STP:times:P6E:Delta} for $\Delta=0.6$ is actually a lower bound for the true average value.

-Figure~\ref{fig:STP:costs} reports the cumulative distributions of the cost increase of each of the three heuristic, relatively to the cost of the exact solution.
-Formally, let $z(H)$ denote the cost of the solution returned by $H\in\{\heuradr{},\heurdmax{},\heurdet{}\}$ and $z^*$ denote the optimal solution cost.
-For each $H\in\{\heuradr{},\heurdmax{},\heurdet{}\}$, the corresponding curve reports
+Figure~\ref{fig:STP:costs} reports the cumulative distributions of the cost increase for each of the four heuristic algorithms, relatively to the cost of the exact solution.
+Formally, let $z(H)$ denote the cost of the solution returned by $H\in\{\hcenter{},\worst{},\avg{},\cons{}\}$ and $z^*$ denote the optimal solution cost.
+For each $H\in\{\hcenter{},\worst{},\avg{},\cons{}\}$, the corresponding curve reports

-These results confirm that \heurdmax{} and \heuradr{} provide solutions with values very close to the optimal one.
-In contrast, the quality of \heurdet{} becomes rather poor as $\diaminst$ increases, ranging up to an extra cost 60\% for some of these instances, and with nearly half of the instances with $\diaminst=1$ having an extra cost of at least 20\%.
+These results show that \worst{}, \avg{} and \cons{} provide solutions with values very close to the optimal one, with \cons{} being the best of the three, always leading to the optimal solution.
+In contrast, the quality of \hcenter{} becomes rather poor as $\diaminst$ increases, ranging up to an extra cost 50\% for some of these instances, and with nearly half of the instances with $\diaminst=0.6$ having an extra cost of at least 20\%.